Caravan fall foliage tours include visits to some of the top Massachusetts attractions.

 Massachusetts Vacation Attractions – Part of New England Fall Tours

 Caravan Tours has been offering fully escorted, all inclusive tours, like our New England Fall Tours, since 1952.
 Our New England Vacation packages are filled with visits to many of the Massachusetts’ historical sites and towns mentioned in this article.

-The New England Fall Foliage tour is all inclusive and includes your food, accommodations, and transportation while on your Caravan vacation.
+There is so much to see and so many things do in New England.
+Our Fall Foliage tour is all inclusive and includes your food, accommodations, transportation and all itinerary activities while on your Caravan vacation.